 When traveling alone on the road, turn your high beams on and look for the eyes of deer reflected in your headlights.
 Deer are mesmerized by lights, which means that flashing your vehicles lights can help to scare these animals away.

 Slow down in deer crossing zones and press on your vehicle’s horn preemtively to scare the deer away.
 In these situations, it is also a wise idea to increase the distance between your vehicle and other cars on the road.
 If the vehicle ahead of you strikes a deer and you are traveling too closely, there is a risk that you will end up colliding with it.

 Swerving to avoid impact with a deer often results in losing control of your vehicle, which can lead to much more serious accidents.
 Instead, if you can not avoid an accident, it is often a better idea to strike the animal.

 If you or a loved one is involved in an accident with a deer, the results can be particularly serious.
-In situations in which another party might have also been responsible for the accident, you should not hesitate to speak with an experienced personal injury lawyer.
+In situations in which another party might have also been responsible for the accident, you should not hesitate to speak with an experienced personal injury lawyer from Clare, MI.
 Contact the Michigan auto accident lawyers at Jay Trucks & Associates today to speak with a skilled attorney who will remain committed to obtaining the compensation that you deserve.